 During the first few days following the procedure, small drainage tubes may be placed under the skin to evacuate excess blood and fluid.
 A compression garment will be placed around the patient to help lessen swelling and bruising, and promote healing.

 Patients may be able to return to work after two weeks and can resume physical activity after six weeks.
 Scars from the procedure could take as long as one to two years to fade and flatten.
-Tummy tuck surgery in Houston can provide permanent, long-term results if you maintain a healthy lifestyle afterward.
+Patients can enjoy long-term results if they maintain a healthy lifestyle afterward.

 Picking a Tummy Tuck Plastic Surgeon